kevinmartinjos/varnam-docs/guide_word_corpus.md

 `varnamc -s ml --learn-from words/01.txt`

 Try using varnam again and you should see better suggestions.
+If not, try restarting ibus-daemon (right click on the icon on the panel -> restart) and try again.

 ######[Next](link)
 ######[Prev](guide_input_tools.md)